gini55/gini55/README.md

 ![image alt](https://github.com/gini55/gini55/blob/455ac3ba513847e77f37cfd3447e43e84ce8fb91/cmiygl.jpg)

 aside from motosport, im also into some other fandoms and music

-trying very hard to survive ib rn.
+trying very hard to survive ib rn.  hopeless dream of wanting to become a f1 car mechanic or designer in the future💔

 in bio i have 3 fav drivers but honestly i love them all so pls int, im as sweet as grandma's cookie fr